martinkearn/Content/CaseStudies/2017-02-14-CaaP-MacMillan.md

 -   Nick Palmer

-Parter Profile
+Partner Profile
 --------------

-MacMillan are a charity that provide information and support for people affected by cancer.
+MacMillan are a charity that provide information and support for people affectedby cancer.
 You can see more about their services at
 <https://www.macmillan.org.uk>

 Problem Statement
 -----------------

 The MacMillan website has a wide range of information about cancer and the services that Macmillan can offer.
 The website is backed up by a phone line which operates 9:00 \> 20:00 Monday-Friday.

-The website serves and average of 1.1 million unique users each month and an average of 4.4 million page views.
+The website serves an average of 1.1 million unique users each month and an average of 4.4 million page views.

 There are problems associated with the current services: